 • Your spouse will need money for old age-related expenses.

 Without your income, your family will struggle to find sufficient resources to cover their needs.
 Herein lies the importance of life insurance.
 In case of an unfortunate outcome, your nominee will receive the sum assured.
 This will act as a replacement for your income.
-If the amount is adequate, your family can utilise this sum to cover every necessary expense.
+If the amount is adequate, your family can utilize this sum to cover every necessary expense.

 Term insurance is extremely affordable, and you can acquire extensive life cover for a very reasonable premium.
 Thus, even if your cash flow is uncertain, you can ensure ample funds for your family's well-being.